yewstack/yew/docs/more/development-tips.md

 			"    }",
 			"}"
 		],
-		"description": "Create new Yew component"
+		"description": "Create a new Yew component without properties but with a message enum" }
-	}
 }